refact0r/sveltekit-todos/README.md

 My goal behind making this was to familiarize myself with Mongodb and the structure of a fullstack Sveltekit application.

-Based off of these tutorials:
+Based off of these tutorials by Brayden Girard:

 https://www.youtube.com/watch?v=P6gEnVlJPOc<br>
 https://www.youtube.com/watch?v=bG7cxwBMVag